Rene

 [0027] The side aperture allows injecting air flows in a

-The upper aperture allows injecting air flows in a substantially
+combustion.
+The upper aperture allows injecting air flows in a

-set of replaceable parts, has only one upper aperture that allows
+the set of replaceable parts, has only one upper aperture that

-injecting air flow in a substantially vertical direction.
-This air
+allows injecting air flow in a substantially vertical direction.

-flow in a substantially vertical direction feeds the center of the
+This air flow in a substantially vertical direction feeds the

-combustion chamber, i.e. injects the air directly used for
+center of the combustion chamber, i.e. injects the air directly

 [0029] In this way it is ensured that the combined action of